kevinaraujo/kevin_payment/README.md

 If you want test the endpoint via postman, import the **postman.json** from **/api/docs** to your postman software.

-## Queues
+## Queue

-Transactions need to have job listeners turned on to access queues jobs and finish it.
+Transactions need to have job listener turned on to validate a transaction and finish it.
-Run `docker-compose exec api php artisan queue:listen --queue=validate_transaction` in the terminal.
+Access the container by run `docker-compose exec api bash` and later run `php artisan queue:listen --queue=validate_transaction` to turn on.